 5. Clos Maggiore

-There’s a reason this French restaurant is continuously voted the most romantic restaurant in London.
+There’s a reason this French restaurant in Covent Garden is continuously voted the most romantic restaurant in London.
 With a glass roof showing off a starry night sky and enough twinkly lights and greenery to make you feel like you’re eating in a fairy kingdom, it’s not surprising that a meal at Clos Maggiore often ends with an engagement ring… no pressure.
 When you book, be sure to specify if you want to be seated in the fairy room, otherwise you could end up disappointed.

 Find Clos Maggiore at 33 King Street, WC2E 8JD